tisc0/letsHAP/README.md

 # letsHAP
 Easy manage letsencrypt certificates in HAProxy environment

+## Install
+- Edit letsHAP script file and customize it (HAProxy instance name + conf file), and enable it.
+- make install (will copy letsHAP in /usr/local/bin/letsHAP)

+## Auto-renew
 To enable auto renew, add a line in /etc/crontab (or via crontab -e as root) :

 `` *       23      *       *       *       root    letsHAP --renew-all ``

+## HAProxy preparation
+We made it easy : you'll find the minimal to config your HAProxy in haproxy.cfg.

  ```